Aliases for VCP Gene

 GeneCards Summary for VCP Gene

 VCP (Valosin Containing Protein) is a Protein Coding gene.
-Diseases associated with VCP include inclusion body myopathy with early-onset paget disease and frontotemporal dementia and inclusion body myopathy with early-onset paget disease and frontotemporal dementia 1.
+Diseases associated with VCP include inclusion body myopathy with early-onset paget disease and frontotemporal dementia 1 and amyotrophic lateral sclerosis 14, with or without frontotemporal dementia.
 Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
 GO annotations related to this gene include poly(A) RNA binding and receptor binding.
 An important paralog of this gene is SPATA5L1.

 UniProtKB/Swiss-Prot Summary for VCP Gene